 There are two primary categories of beacons:

 - The International Search and Rescue COSPAS-SARSAT 406 MHz beacons

 Non COSPAS-SARSAT Beacons (Tracking Systems)

-Non COSPAS-SARSAT beacons provide a one-way transmitting system that can be used for routine communications, personnel and vehicle tracking and emergency communications.
-Beacons suited for Antarctic expeditions (south of 70°S) use the Iridium network and are independent of the international COSPAS-SARSAT search and rescue system.
-They usually combine a GPS processor with an Iridium short burst data transmitter modem and use mapping software like Google earth.
-They may also include short 3 digit codes that can refer to specific situations that are not emergencies.
+Non COPAS-SARSAT beacons provide a one-way transmitting system that can be used for routine communications, personnel and vehicle tracking and emergency communications.
+Beacons suited for Antarctic expeditions (south of 70°S) use the Iridium network and are independent of the international COPAS-SARSAT search and rescue system.
+They usually combine a GPS processor with an Iridium short burst data transmitter modem and use mapping software like Google Earth.
+They may also include the facility to send pre-determined messages, or to send and receive short text messages.
 Most beacons have ‘normal’ and ‘emergency’ modes.
 In normal mode the unit sends a position/status report at pre-set intervals.
 The beacon can be linked to an expedition website to provide progress tracking for supporters and followers and monitoring by ANI.
 ‘Emergency mode’ alerts the monitor to an emergency situation.
 Pressing the ‘emergency / alert’ button automatically sends a message to designated responders.
-Some new beacons can receive SMS messages, for basic two-way communication.

 Strengths of Tracking Systems

 - The emergency alert signal stays within the ANI/Expedition communications network and does not go to the International SAR network of the COSPAS-SARSAT system

 - This allows ANI to respond and to manage any incidents using our own resources if this is practicable – without precluding us from requesting assistance from other organizations if needed